coffee-cup/react-template/README.md

 React Template
 =======

-This a simple react project that can copied to quickly get a static site up and running.
+This a React project that can copied to quickly get a static site up and running.

 ## Features 💥